Young men are interested in working in the social sector - but there are hurdles

-According to an IU survey only 21.8 per cent of young men can imagine taking up a social profession.
+According to an IU study, only 21.8 percent of young men can imagine taking up a social profession.
+Find out more about the study results here!

 Erfurt, 2 March 2023.
 Male pupils in Germany are interested in social and educational topics.
 This is confirmed by the short study by IU International University of Applied Sciences (IU) "Social professions.
 What young men think about it.".
 Nevertheless, only 21.8 percent of young men would opt for training or studying in the social sector.
 For 51.3 percent of those surveyed, this would be rather out of the question or not at all.